 School Year 2023-2024

-Prenda requires guides and any adult over the age of eighteen (18) who lives in the microschool facility, volunteers with the microschool, or may otherwise have direct contact with students to complete a Prenda-provided background check with Prenda’s third-party background check partner, free of charge, prior to having any contact with Prenda students.
-Details on who is subject to a background check are expanded below.
+Prenda requires guides and any adult over the age of eighteen (18) who lives in the microschool facility, volunteers with the microschool, or may otherwise have direct contact with students to complete a Prenda-provided background check through Prenda’s third-party background check partner, free of charge, prior to having any contact with Prenda students.
+Details on who is subject to a background check are explained below.

-Guide background check clearance is required prior to onboarding.
-Prenda will re-run all background checks on an annual basis for returning guides and those adults subject to a background check affiliated with the microschool.
+Guide background check clearance is required prior to starting microschool operations.
+Prenda may re-run all background checks on an annual basis for returning guides and those adults subject to a background check affiliated with the microschool.
 Returning guides must resubmit a comprehensive list of all background checks required for the microschool on an annual basis and ad-hoc throughout the school year as volunteers or cohabitants change.

 Prenda’s background check will search for convictions including, but not limited to, fraud, felony and misdemeanor offenses including sexual, violent, or aggressive offenses, serious traffic infractions, any charge including a minor, and inclusion on terrorism watchlists, sexual offender registries, or most-wanted lists.